-In accordance with the local agreement, blasting, crushing and rail shipping operations will be conducted during daylight hours Monday through Saturday only.
+In accordance with the Local Agreement, blasting, crushing and rail shipping operations would be conducted during daylight hours Monday through Saturday only.
 Mining activities are currently planned to occur one shift per day, five day per week.
 Under the Local Agreement, all other mining operations (e.g. construction and reclamation) are allowable during three-eight hour shifts, 365 days per year.

-Removal of the soils, glacial overburden, bedrock and highly weathered ore will be by bulldozers or other mechanical equipment.
-Blasting will be used where the ore and waste rock is less weathered and cannot be mechanically ripped.
-The blasting schedule will vary depending on the phase of the project but will vary from one blast/day to one blast/week.
+Removal of the soils, glacial overburden, bedrock and highly weathered ore would be by bulldozers or other mechanical equipment.
+Blasting would be used where the ore and waste rock is less weathered and cannot be mechanically ripped.
+The blasting schedule would vary depending on the phase of the project but would vary from one blast/day to one blast/week.

-Two four-cubic yard shovels and a seven-cubic yard loader will be used to load the broken ore and other materials into 35-50-ton trucks.
-Six trucks will be required.
-The truck fleet will be increased to a maximum of seven trucks as the pit deepens and haul distance increases.
-A 4,000-gallon water truck will wet haul roads and truck unloading areas for dust control.
+Two four-cubic yard shovels and a seven-cubic yard loader would be used to load the broken ore and other materials into trucks capable of hauling either 35 or 50 tons of material.
+Six trucks would be required.
+The truck fleet would be increased to a maximum of seven trucks as the pit deepens and haul distance increases.
+A 4,000-gallon water truck would wet haul roads and truck unloading areas for dust control.

-The anticipated types and quantities of mobile mining equipment to be used over the life of the project are shown in Table 1-2.
+The anticipated types and quantities of mobile mining equipment to be used over the life of the project are shown in Table 1-4.